Beagle colors are defined by each registration association, and so vary from

 I'll try to gather pictures to add to the Bi-Color section below soon.

-This lemon or tan and white (above) shows the typical golden patches of a lemon beagle.
+This lemon or tan and white adult (above) shows the typical golden patches of a lemon beagle.
 Her white

 areas might be slightly off white (a light cream), or may be clear white.
 Her